HeadBeeGuy/alt-activities/README.md

 - Activity search system (will require some ActiveRecord/SQL wizardry to allow searches for required/optional tags)
 - System for users to submit ideas for new tags or textbooks
 - Report system for rule-breaking comments or activities
+- Customize the Bootstrap layout so it doesn't look so generic

+---

+Smaller tasks:

+- A function to generate yaml files for localization.
+It needs to take the en.yml file and automatically insert any missing strings into localized yml files.
+- Textbook page generator (possibly with AJAX)
+- Clean up CRUD actions and add tests for Tag Categories

 ---

 Current bugs:

 - Usernames get saved as lowercase and don't allow spaces - Might have to do with the aftermarket Devise "login" code that lets you log in with username or e-mail